Labeling Trick: A Theory of Using Graph Neural Networks for Multi-Node Representation Learning

 \begin{corollary} Given a node-most-expressive \text{\normalfont GNN} and an injective set aggregation function \text{\normalfont AGG}, then for any $S,\tA, S',\tA',h$, $\text{\normalfont GNN}(S,\tA^{(S)}_{(S,h)}) = \text{\normalfont GNN}(S',\tA'^{(S')}_{(S',h)}) \Leftrightarrow (S,\tA_{(S,h)}) \!\simeq\!
 (S',\tA'_{(S',h)})$. \end{corollary}

-To switch to local $h$-isomorphism, all we need to do is to extract the $h$-hop enclosing subgraph around a link, and apply the labeling trick and GNN only to the extracted subgraph.
-This leads to the complete SEAL.
-Moreover, by extracting $h$-hop enclosing subgraphs, we can make the number of message passing layers \textbf{larger than} $h$ to more sufficiently absorb the local subgraph information, and reach closer to 1-WL-GNN's theoretical power.
-Note that this is different from the mini-batch training of GNNs, where the number of message passing layers is always the same as the number of hops the neighbor nodes are extracted.
+Corollary~\ref{labeltrickthmlocal} demonstrates labeling trick's power in the context of local isomorphism.
+To switch to local $h$-isomorphism, all we need to do is to extract the $h$-hop enclosing subgraph around a node set, and apply labeling trick and GNN only to the extracted subgraph.
+This is exactly what SEAL does.